-Students following the course explore surface textile design in its widest sense, through coursework projects and theoretical knowledge.
-Subjects covered include painting, print making, dying, applique, machine and hand stitch.
+In the first year we run a series of projects which introduce a range of techniques including collage, screen and lino printing, fabric dying, applique, machine and hand stitch.
 The use of computer software is included in the course in order to aid the design process.

 In the second year students will choose their own areas of study and will set their own design briefs building upon the knowledge and skills that they have learnt in the first year.